Video and PDF Download

 Another technique to note here is Redman's use of descending 7th chord-like figures.
 He doesn't over do this, but it happens enough times to make the case that this is part of his vocabulary.
 As you'll see below, he plays a descending E minor 7th chord most often.
 Usually the E minor 7 is followed by some variation of an A7 chord -- helping him create some harmonic motion (which also leads him to the home key, D major) in an otherwise harmonically static song.

-He also plays a few other four-note descending arpeggio-like 16th lines.
-These are the "(ish)" parts.
-They're typically inversions
+Redman also plays a few other four-note descending arpeggio-like 16th lines.
+These are the "(ish)" parts, referenced in the sub-heading above.
+These are often inversions

 For me, these descending 7th-like chord sequences are a defining aspect of the solo.
 Below are a few examples:

-Here, Redman fills three beats with this motif.
+Here, Redman plays this motif in three consecutive beats.
 The first two beats are examples of the 7th chord"ish" variety.
 Beat one is a G triad and beat two is an E minor triad starting with the 9.
 Beat three, however, is an E minor 7 chord descending from the 7th, and beat four is an implied A7.
 Combining the E minor 7 on beat three with the A7 on beat four creates a ii-V to the next chord, D major.

-This next example also features a plethora of Redmanesque techniques.
+This example also features a plethora of Redman-esque techniques.

 Beat three of the first measure is an enclosure of the G major chord found on beat 4.
 This kind of